BIGJRA/BIGJRA.github.io/rejuv.md

 ### Day 29 - Graduation

-Finally, we get to obtain the *Mega-Z Ring!* This allows us to use Z-Moves as well as Mega Evolve our Pokémon!
+Finally, we get to obtain the *Mega-Z Ring!* This allows us to use Z-Moves as well as Mega Evolve our Pokemon!

 Relationship Point Choices:*
 *            - Thank you, everyone!
 (Melia +2, Ren +2, Aelita +3, Damien